sav-che/TL-2/Supporting pages/List of collections.md

 This is a list of abbreviations recognized as collection codes, either matched automatically to current Index Herbariorum (IH) or manually resolved where possible.
 Erroneous abbreviations with typographic errors are also listed.
 In most cases they were fixed by comparison with printed editions of "Index Herbariorum.
 Part II.
 Collectors" (IH-Collectors) [at BHL](https://www.biodiversitylibrary.org/bibliography/200637).
 "Part I. The herbaria of the world" is cited below as IH-Herbaria.
-Extended table of edits, including acronyms with OCR errors that were initially parsed as separate herbaria, can be found [at GitHub](https://github.com/sav-che/TL-2/tree/main/Maintenance/raw_files) (`tl2-collections`).

 ___